neburpoots/plainphpwebshop/README.md

-# Docker template for PHP projects
+# Simple webshop for php

-This repository provides a starting template for PHP application development.
+Makes use of spline for the animation on the homepage

 It contains:
 * NGINX webserver